johnrsibert/tpl2dox/README.md

 1. `tpl2dox` does not work correctly in all cases.
 Occasionally functions appear in places where variables should appear.
-The comment blocks for certaion FUNCTIONs do not appear.
+The comment blocks for certain FUNCTIONs do not appear.

 2. Run `tpl2cpp` to make sure your comments blocks have not buggered up the `.tpl` file format.